nballier/MLDS/NMT/readme.md

 REPROLANG and reproducibility </br>

 Assignment : a replication study  </br>
+deliverables:
 1- the docker with the system and the code </br>
 2- A two-page paper summarizing your work: </br>

-EXPECTED OUTLINE </br>
+EXPECTED OUTLINE OF YOUR PAPER</br>
-state of the art </br>
+state of the art (summarise the original paper section )</br>
-summary of the study </br>
+summary of the original study </br>
 results </br>
 issues </br>
 discussion </br>
 conclusion </br>
-acknowledgement: be explicit about how you split the work </br>
+acknowledgement: be explicit about how you split the work, say who did what</br>

+ÈXPECTED FORMAT OF THE PAPER <br>
+Apply ACL Stylesheets  and [templates (Latex, Word)  available here:] (http://acl2020.org/downloads/acl2020-templates.zip)